abhaykrdev/Flappy-Bird-2D/README.md

 ## How to Play

-1. Press **Spacebar** or **Left Mouse Click** to flap.
+1. Press **Spacebar** to flap.
 2. Navigate through pipe gaps without touching them.
 3. Earn 1 point for each cleared set of pipes.
-4. Survive as long as possible to beat your high score.

 ---